 Despite the name, NFPA 1600 isn’t a fire-based standard.
 Rather, it’s a universal standard that emergency management and business continuity professionals can use to prepare for disasters and ensure property protection, life safety, and business continuity.
 FEMA, the International Association of Emergency Managers (IAEM), and the National Emergency Managers Association (NEMA) all endorse NFPA 1600.
 In fact, these organizations work with the NFPA to develop the standard.

 Anybody working in emergency management or business continuity should become very familiar with NFPA 1600—also known as the Standard on Continuity, Emergency, and Crisis Management.
-Since it was first published, NFPA 1600 has become the gold standard in emergency management.
+Since its publication, NFPA 1600 has become the gold standard in emergency management.
 The U.S. Department of Homeland Security has adopted it as a voluntary consensus standard for emergency preparedness.

 Widely used by organizations of all sizes and from all industries—both in the U.S. and around the world—the standard covers the key elements required for effective emergency management and business continuity programs.
 It addresses topics such as program planning, implementation, training and education, and execution.
-The 2019 edition also places greater emphasis on crisis management than years’ past.
-The latest version highlights the importance of maintaining crisis communication capabilities, including the adoption of a reliable emergency communication system.
-Companies need to be able to disseminate information to both employees and external audiences when disaster strikes.
+The 2019 edition also places greater emphasis on crisis management than in years past.
+The latest version highlights the importance of maintaining crisis communication capabilities, including adopting a reliable emergency communication system.
+Companies need to be able to disseminate information to both employees and external audiences during disasters.

 How does NFPA 1660 compare?

-NFPA 1600 has been updated numerous times over the years, but the most significant one came in 2023 when it was combined with other NFPA standards 1616 and 1620 to create NFPA 1660.
-These standards deal with mass evacuation and pre-incident management respectively.
+NFPA 1600 has been updated numerous times over the years, but the most significant update came in 2023, when it was combined with other NFPA standards, 1616 and 1620, to create NFPA 1660.
+These standards deal with mass evacuation and pre-incident management, respectively.
 You might notice that those subjects are already covered in 1600, but 1660 is meant to provide a closer look at the specifics of those tasks.

 What Does NFPA 1600 Mean for My Organization?

-Adhering to NFPA 1600 can help any organization, big or small, improve employee safety, protect their property, meet their duty of care obligations, and ensure business continuity when faced with any number of hazards.
-In fact, it’s designed to be helpful in pretty much any adverse scenario, hence why many refer to it as an “all-hazards approach” program: It can improve customer satisfaction, reduce the risk of supply chain disruptions, and lower the incidence of injury.
+Adhering to NFPA 1600 can help any organization, big or small, improve employee safety, protect its property, meet its duty of care obligations, and ensure business continuity when faced with a range of hazards.
+In fact, it’s designed to be helpful in pretty much any adverse scenario, which is why many refer to it as an “all-hazards approach” program: It can improve customer satisfaction, reduce the risk of supply chain disruptions, and lower the incidence of injuries.
 It can also make your company more attractive to investors and insurance underwriters.
 Finally, following NFPA 1600 when constructing an emergency management program is more efficient.
-Leveraging NFPA 1600 allows you to avoid starting from scratch, maximizing your efforts while covering all important elements.
+Leveraging NFPA 1600 lets you avoid starting from scratch, maximizing your efforts while covering all the important elements.

 5 key elements and benefits of NFPA 1600

-The current edition of NFPA 1600 is detailed and lengthy, coming in at a hefty 97 pages.
+The current edition of NFPA 1600 is detailed and lengthy, totaling 97 pages.
 It’s probably one of the most thorough collections of information on all-hazards prevention available to the public.
 But on the other hand, your eyelids might get a bit heavy if you try to plow through the whole thing in just a few hours.
 Here are the five most essential program elements from the NFPA 1600 and what they mean for your business and program coordinators.

 1. Leadership (Chapter 4.1)

 Any corporate initiative needs leadership buy-in to succeed.
 Otherwise, you’re liable to spin your wheels trying to set up a safety program, train responders, and fulfill resource needs only for a C-suite executive to put the kibosh on your hard work.
-Chapter 4.1 recommends that you include leadership in the planning process as soon as possible so that they can support your efforts in preventing, anticipating, and executing your safety program.
+Chapter 4.1 recommends that you involve leadership in the planning process as soon as possible so they can support your efforts to prevent, anticipate, and execute your safety program.

-It’s important to emphasize that leaders shouldn’t simply sign off on your safety program and then retreat from it; they need to continually participate, from the ideation stage to the after-action review.
+It’s important to emphasize that leaders shouldn’t simply sign off on your safety program and then retreat from it; they need to continually participate throughout the process, from ideation to after-action report.

 2. Risk assessment (Chapter 5.1)